jbaldwin/liblifthttp/README.md

 You're using curl?
 Do you even lift?

 **liblifthttp** is a C++17 HTTP client library that provides an easy to use API for both synchronous _and_ asynchronous requests.
-It is built upon the rock solid libcurl and libuv libraries.
+It is built upon the super heavyweight champions libcurl and libuv libraries.

 **liblifthttp** is licensed under the Apache 2.0 license.